ChrisTitusTech/website/content/posts/2024/enhanced-linux-in-windows.md

 echo "Example: nano ~/.xinitrc" and launch your desktop environment or window manager.
 Enter "exec dwm" to launch dwm.

 ```

+## Audio Issues

+Depending on your audio setup you may run into issues.
+Currently, pulseaudio-module-xrdp is not working on the AUR for Arch.
+I have been unsuccessful in getting pipewire working with xrdp.

+Check <https://github.com/neutrinolabs/pulseaudio-module-xrdp> for more information.

+Alternatively, you should be able to use pipewire with xrdp at <https://github.com/neutrinolabs/pipewire-module-xrdp>.
+However, at the time of this writing it has not seen an update in 9 months.
+So this method will probably only work with fedora or debian based systems.

 ## Walkthrough Video